turingschool/career-development-curriculum/module_one/feedback_ii_team_retro.md

 * Post-it notes of different colors
 * Pens/pencils

+### Facilitator Instructions
+There are facilitator notes throughout this markdown to divide up responsibilities in the session, assuming there are 2 instructors (1 BE and 1 FE) in the session.
+Please read through this markdown ahead of the session, decide who is going to be Facilitator #1 and who will be Facilitator #2, and let Allison know if you have any questions.

+**Before the session starts:**

 ### Session Structure
 Length: 60 minutes

+**Facilitator #1:** Using slides #2-17, go through the following:

+**Slide #2:**

 * Opening/Hook (5 mins)
   * Reflection on domains of leadership/Pairin